nocko/FreeRTOS8.0.1-nrf51-softdevice/README.md

   the branch to vTaskSwitchContext.
 This would seem like a "bad idea", but the logic in that function has nothing to do with the actual context switch.
 It's more of a hook for stack overflow testing and the trace framework.
+Could be bad news if for task stats and the like.
+No practical effect on my projects yet.

-I've reduced the default call stack size do a few hundred bytes above the ~1600 required for softdevice operation (down from 0xC00).
-This was needed to free up some additional heap so that the queue tasks could be allocated.
-Additional tuning is surely required.
-There's only ~4kB of RAM left after the s120 softdevice has it's way; so careful consideration is needed.
+I've reduced the default call stack size do a few hundred bytes above the 1596B required for softdevice operation (down from 0xC00).
+Task stacks are allocated from the heap, but if you add more functionality outside tasks (event handlers, notably) then you'll need to increase the stack in startup_nrf51.s (and decrease the configTOTAL_HEAP_SIZE in FreeRTOSConfig.h).
+There's only ~2kB of RAM left after the s120 softdevice has it's way (it uses 10K+1.5K stack); so memory will be very tight.
+Careful application design is needed.

 Patches welcome, this code is PoC quality (at best).